 Plugging these figures into our model reveals an expenditure multiplier of 2.5, autonomous demand of 40 and GDP (= Y) of 100.

-Although the economy is at full employment, a trade deficit in combination with a balanced budget implies that the domestic private sector desires to be in deficit, spending more than it earns.
+Although the economy is at full employment, a trade deficit in combination with a balanced fiscal outcome implies that the domestic private sector desires to be in deficit, spending more than it earns.
 Whether this is of concern depends on how long the situation has prevailed.

 Suppose the economy has been performing somewhat like this for an extended period of time.
 Although highly stylized, this is kind of what happened in the US economy during the 1990s.
 Over time, the domestic private sector will get pushed increasingly into debt as it runs down net financial wealth to enable negative net saving.